UCSB-AMPLab/sondondo/docs/date-values.md

 ## Cases

-This are some of the cases found in the data and some suggestions to fix them:
+These are some of the cases found in the data and some suggestions to fix them:

 ### "False" dates